mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 >
 > --Genesis 26:23-25 (ESV)

 Isaac leaves the valley of Gerar and goes up to Beersheba.
-There is a strong theme of going "up" to the land in the Jacob Cycle.
+There's a strong theme of going "up" to the land in the Jacob Cycle.